Shoaib4343/ReactProjects/README.md

 Below are the projects included in this repository:

 <h2>Todo List App</h2>
-A simple todo list application where users can add, delete, and track tasks.
+A simple and responsive todo list application where users can add, mark as complete, delete, and clear tasks.
+It features real-time date and time display, and task data persistence using localStorage. <br>
+<a href="https://cleartodo.netlify.app/">live demo</a>